Magnushhoie/bash_search/README.md

 #### 2. fuzzy_commands.sh:
-- Collection of fuzzy search find functions from: https://github.com/junegunn/fzf/wiki/examples
+Collection of fuzzy search find functions from: https://github.com/junegunn/fzf/wiki/examples Provides extremely fast and powerful fuzzy search with useful commands.
+E.g. interactively searching and allowing editing of any number of files in a directory, searching all PDFs or notes on your computer, finding and killing processes and much more.
+Some commands:
 - fif keywords (Find In Folder): Search all files in ANY folder for keywords, open in vim
 - fh keyword (Find History): search bash history
 - fda keyword (Find Directory All): Search for folders in current directory (infinite depth) and interactively change directory